1964 Earthquake Memories

 I had just finished the news and Scotty was doing sports in the studio behind me, but I could see through a mirror above me.

-A loud sound I thought was an airplane since QD was in a flight plan to the airport.
-As it became louder, Scotty closed his mike switch and took off.
+There was a loud sound I thought was an airplane since QD was in a flight plan to the airport.
+As it became louder, Scotty closed his mic switch and took off.

 I said, “one moment Please” and headed for the door to the control center to see what was going on.